preignition/program-user-guide/training-course/README.md

 You should follow the steps in the video exactly.
 The video can be paused so you can go at your own pace.

 {% hint style="info" %}
-It will help you follow the training video, if you can access it on a large screen on a seperate computer
+It will help you follow the training video, if you can access it on a large screen on a separate computer
 {% endhint %}

 ## Learning Outcomes